 With increasing emphasis on mitigating the spread of COVID-19, in areas with active outbreaks, the CDC recommends community-based interventions including "event cancellations, social distancing, and creating employee plans to work remotely," careful planning and communications with your families is important.
 Social distancing, in particular, runs counter to the spirit of the funeral by discouraging gatherings of more than 10 people, encouraging vulnerable populations to stay away, and avoiding direct contact with others.
 Fortunately, you are professionals trained in talking to families with compassion and understanding.

-On March 15, 2020, the CDC recommended that any social gathering of more than 50 people be canceled of postponed for eight (8) weeks.
-This would include funeral services among the many other life events for which we gather be curtailed through, roughly, mid-May.
-Similarly, the White House has recommended everyone avoid gatherings of ten (10) or more through the end of April.
+Now that federal guidelines from the White House have sunset, state governors' and state and local health authorities are determining how businesses and communities can operate — you can find this list of resources above.
 In some areas, any visitation or service has been prohibited.
+White House guidelines to reopen businesses and services is recommended in multiple phases to keep employees healthy, prevent spread, and moderate hospital cases and is helping states set their own reopening procedures.
 These recommendations will require your business to develop plans and policies to accommodate your families' preference for service while maintaining the health of your community.
+New guidance from the CDC for consumers is written to help you educate your families on ways to hold services safely and the importance of taking social distance guidelines safely.
 Ceremony expert Glenda Stansbury provided a free resource to help you and your families find creative solutions, such as livestreamed services, to protect your business and the communities you serve.
 Grief expert Dr. Alan Wolfelt shared his suggestions on holding some form of ceremony at the Center for Loss blog.